 What to Look for in an Ironing Board

-Ironing boards come in many different sizes to accommodate everyone's needs.
-Larger ironing boards tend to provide better ironing results, as you'll have enough space to evenly spread out your clothes.
-However, not everyone has room for these, so sometimes it's best to find a smaller option.
-Also, consider searching for an adjustable one.
+Ironing boards come in many different styles and sizes to accommodate different needs.
+Larger ironing boards tend to provide better ironing results, as you'll have enough space to spread out your clothes evenly.
+However, not everyone has room for these, so sometimes it's best to find a tabletop board, folding board, ironing blanket, or clothes steamer.
+You might also consider searching for an adjustable one if multiple people in your household use the same board.
 If you like to iron standing up, you'll want to make sure the board sits around hip level.

-Whether you're buying a large or small ironing board, you'll want to find a place to store it out of sight.
-Built-in ironing boards are great for keeping your iron hidden and saving space.
-However, not everyone has the means to mount an ironing board in a closet or drawer.
-An easier solution is to find a storage hook to hang your ironing board on in the back of your closet or over your laundry room door.
+Whether you're buying a large or small ironing board, you'll want to find a place in your home to store it.
+Built-in ironing boards are great for keeping your board hidden and saving space.
+However, not everyone has the means to mount an ironing board in a closet or laundry room.
+An easier solution is to find a storage hook to hang your ironing board on the back of your closet or laundry room door.

 How do you use an ironing board?

 An ironing board provides a flat surface for you to iron your clothes.
 After you've set up your ironing board, place a garment flat on the surface of the ironing board and iron.
 The tapered part of the board can be used to get to hard-to-reach places in sleeves and pant legs.

 How do you close an ironing board?

 It can be tricky to close an ironing board if you've never done it before.
 The secret is to look at the bottom of the ironing board for a metal lever press.
 In some cases, you may need to press down the lever with one hand while steadying the other side of the ironing board with your other hand.
 In this case, lean it backward toward the rear while continuing to use the lever press.
 At this point, the top of the ironing board is upward while you're lowering the back of it to the floor.
 Keep going until the front feet are off the floor and the ironing board closes.